 Helen qualified as a Clinical Psychologist in 2002 and is registered as a Chartered Clinical Psychologist with the Psychological Society of Ireland.
 Helen currently works part-time as a Senior Clinical Psychologist in Paediatric Medicine.
 She previously worked in adult mental health in New Zealand.

 Helen began practicing mindfulness meditation in 2005.
 The personal benefits of an ongoing mindfulness practice led her to train as a mindfulness teacher.
 Following five years of intensive training, Helen was awarded a Masters Degree (with distinction) in Teaching Mindfulness from the Centre for Mindfulness Research and Practice at the University of Bangor, Wales.
 She also achieved a Certificate of Competence to Teach Mindfulness Courses from the University of Bangor.

 In addition, Helen is certified to teach .b Foundations, a mindfulness course specifically designed by the Mindfulness in Schools Project (MiSP) in the U.K. for those working in education.
 She is also certified to teach the MiSP’s PAWS b mindfulness programme for 7-11 year olds and the dotbe (.b) mindfulness programme for 11-17 year olds.
 She regularly teaches these programmes in her role as a Paediatric Clinical Psychologist.

-Helen is an experienced mindfulness teacher who has taught mindfulness workshops and courses for the public, and for various organisations including Tallaght Hospital, the VHI and Hibernia College.
+Helen is an experienced mindfulness teacher who has taught mindfulness workshops and courses for the general public, and for various organisations including Tallaght University Hospital, the VHI and Hibernia College.

 Teaching Mindfulness with Integrity